 Students who wish to register for student teaching seminar and field placement in the science education program will need to file an application with the science education program head for permission.
 See program office for details.
 Students must pass a comprehensive examination or submit a thesis acceptable to the Chemistry Department.
 Information about requirements for the comprehensive examination and the thesis is in the chapter "Academic Regulations and Procedures."
 Courses in the Chemistry Department or other science departments and the School of Education offered toward the degree must be 7000-level courses.
 The program of study must be approved early in the first semester by the chairperson or the deputy chairperson of the Chemistry Department and the Head of the program in adolescence science education.
 CUNY Ph.D.

 The City University of New York offers doctoral programs in chemistry and biochemistry.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Chemistry Department courses may be credited toward the CUNY doctoral degree with permission of the executive officer of the doctoral program.
 For information, students should consult the deputy chairperson of the Chemistry Department and the executive officer of the doctoral program.
-Sigma Xi Sigma Xi, the Scientific Research Society, encourages original investigation in the natural sciences, pure and applied.
-The fields of activity of the society include the physical sciences, the life sciences, the earth sciences, and mathematics.
-The Brooklyn College Chapter elects students to associate membership in the society on the basis of academic excellence and marked aptitude for research in one of the fields listed above.
 Courses Registration for courses numbered 7000 and higher requires permission of the deputy chairperson.
 Unless a prerequisite is specified, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
 CHEM 6160T Chemistry for Secondary School Teachers 45 hours; 3 credits Elementary study of theories of chemistry including organic, inorganic, and physical chemistry.
 This course is for students who plan to teach science in high school.
 (Not open to matriculants in the M.A., Teacher Education Program, secondary education in chemistry.)
 Prerequisite: two terms of general chemistry.